Vincenzo Bernardelli S.p.A. (firearms): 20th Century

 In 1908 a large textile factory became available for purchase and was secured by the brothers.
 Following World War I the factory was modernized yet again.

 The company entered commercial sporting arms market in 1928 proper.

 From 1928 to 1933, the company was one of many Italian firearm companies that manufactured the 10.4mm Italian service revolver, the Bodeo Model 1889.
 This was the first handgun their company produced, with a total production in excess of 25,000.

 During World War II the company began manufacturing artillery fuses, which the company would produce up until 1986.

 Following World War II the plant was again expanded and newer machinery and manufacturing methods were installed.
 The company started to offer differing types of firearms in their line-up, from automatic pistols and automatic rifles.
 Their first self-loading pistol was the VP (Vest Pocket) Model, which was based on the Walther Model 9.

-In 1980s, Bernardelli acquired license to manufacture quantities of the Galil assault rifle in two different models for governmental use.
+In 1980s, Bernardelli acquired license to manufacture quantities of the IMI Galil assault rifle in two different models for governmental use.
 Their domestically produced rifles, including a special variant able to accept NATO STANAG magazines, were entered to the 1988/1989 rifle trials conducted by Italian Armed Forces in search for a Beretta BM59 replacement.
 Ultimately, the Beretta AR70/90 would be chosen as Army's new standard assault rifle.